Centaur is a Physical Pinball Table released by Bally in 1981. It was designed by Jim Patla and illustrated by Paul

 - Our Centaurs Are Different: Centaur is a predominant mix of human, horse, and motorcycle, but there are some other odds and ends as well (in particular, that hind leg/kickstand doesn't have a hoof but clawed toes).

 - Red Eyes, Take Warning: Centaur has small red eyes.

 - Savage Piercings: Centaur sports a nose ring, adding to his bestial appearance.

 - Spelling Bonus: The right 1-2-3-4 sequence enables multiball, while O-R-B-S can reward points or add an additional ball, depending on whether it was spelled in sequence or not.

-- Take That Player: Centaur will sometimes taunt, "Slow, aren't you?" or, "Bad move, human," if you send the ball down a lane that's already lit.
+- Take That Player: Centaur will taunt, "Slow, aren't you?" or, "Bad move, human," if you send the ball down a lane that's already lit.

-- What the Hell, Hero?: Tilting the machine causes Centaur to remark "No class, human."
+- What the Hell, Player?: Tilting the machine causes Centaur to remark "No class, human."